Shahzaib3769/logistic-regression-digit-classifier/README.md

 5. **Follow the instructions in the notebook to run the code and see the results.**

 ## Dataset
   The MNIST dataset is used in this project.
-It consists of 60,000 training images and 10,000 testing images of handwritten digits.
+It consists of 60,000 training and testing images of handwritten digits.
 Each image is a 28x28 grayscale image.

 ## Results
   The notebook includes detailed explanations and visualizations of the results obtained from both the custom Logistic Regression implementation and the scikit-learn implementation.